How Many Times Can You Get COVID?

 January 06, 2023

 When COVID-19 was a new virus, people assumed that they’d only get it once.
-Now, nearly three years into the pandemic, some people have gotten it several times.
+Now, more than three years later, some people have gotten it several times.

 “COVID-19 is a virus that may infect people over and over,” says chief physician executive Danial Varga, M.D.
 “It shares similarities with the flu, not chicken pox, which people only get once.”

 Even if you’ve had COVID-19 in the past, you may be at risk again.
 Read on to find out why, plus how to lower your risk.

 Why You May Be at Risk of COVID Reinfection

 How many times have you had a cold or the flu in your lifetime?
 Probably more times than you can remember.

 The COVID-19 virus has qualities in common with the common cold and the flu.
 All of these viruses may mutate, so you catch a slightly different virus.

 “This is why flu vaccines may change every flu season,” Dr. Varga says.
 “Every year, the vaccine targets flu viruses that are expected to spread widely. ”

 These factors may increase the risk of COVID-19 reinfection: